Our Artists:

 Raised in Carolina, Puerto Rico; Tanicha López is sure to leave you breathless with her performance.
 Considered one of the best vocalists in Puerto Rico, Tanicha bridges the gap between tradition and the avant-garde, mixing the profound musical traditions of her native Puerto Rico with the influences of R&B, gospel, and jazz in a way no one has before.
 Joyful rhythm meets profound melody and vocal prowess when this truly unique artist hits the stage.
 Tanicha is actively touring as part of the legendary Puerto Rican reggae group “Cultura Profetica”, as well as performing her own music and supporting other artists around the world.

-For this special performance she will be joined by some of Philadelphia’s finest musicians, creating a once in a lifetime experience where the best of Puerto Rico meets the best of Philadelphia.
+For this special performance she will be joined by some of Philadelphia’s finest musicians, creating a once in a lifetime experience where the best of Puerto Rico meets the sound of Philadelphia.

 Alba Musik